akashvaghela09/pesto-solidity-assignments/week-3/Banking/README.md

 1. userExist(): Checks if the user has an account in the bank.

-2. checkFundAvailability(uint256 _amount): Checks if the user has sufficient funds to withdraw or transfer.
+2. checkFundAvailability(): Checks if the user has sufficient funds to withdraw or transfer.

 ## Assumptions